 - Computer proficiency.

 This is a position that requires the ability to speak, hear, see, and lift small objects up to 10 lbs.
-Requires the ability to occasionally travel locally and/or regionally.
+Requires the ability to occasionally travel locally.

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.
 In addition, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.